 - Submitting the same claim to multiple insurers to double your reimbursement

 - Letting someone not covered by your plan use your benefits.

-Who commits health and dental benefits fraud?
+Who commits health and dental benefits fraud and abuse?

 What are some examples of health and dental benefits fraud?

 Benefits fraud can include many different scenarios, such as:

 - Billing for services that never occurred